hleejr/Manga_Monster/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-I have been obsessed with sports for about as long as I remember.
-Wanting to get into the sports data industry, creating this project was a fun way for me to combine my newfound data science skills with my lifelong love of sports.
+Anime, manga and other pieces of Asian culture have been very intriguing to me since I was a little kid.
+Since my earliest days, I have been reading my favorite foreign comics and watching my favorite animations for almost two decades now.
+I wanted to find a way to put the many different type of comics all in one place.
+This was the beginnning of the Manga Monster.

 ### Built With

 * Python
-* Pandas
 * Django
-* AWS Beanstalk
+* SQL

 <!-- USAGE EXAMPLES -->
 ## Usage

-Visit [hofAI](https://hofai.herokuapp.com) to view the website.
+Visit [Manga Monster](https://manga-monster.herokuapp.com) to view the website.

 <p align="center">
     <img src="images/screenshot.png" alt="Logo" >